Fashion, home, garden and gifts, style abounds

 For more than 25 years, R Derwin Clothiers has been one of the most stylish shopping destinations in Litchfield County.
 Derwin’s defines a chic, timeless look that blends country and city sophistication, specializing in the finest Scottish and Italian cashmere.
-Both stores (men’s and women’s) also offer European sportswear and a broad selection of American-made clothing and accessories.
+Offering a men’s and women’s section that includes European sportswear and a broad selection of American-made clothing and accessories.
 The service is exceptional and the setting is friendly and relaxed.

 Retail store of the drool-worthy catalog.
 Exquisite grounds transport you into a world of tranquility and botanical inspiration, perhaps with a wheelbarrow of envy.

 A small shop with varied and interesting selection of books.
 It’s hard to leave without buying one of their nifty gift items.

 Lighting products, lamp repairs, and great service at this family-run business.

 We found a great selection of bicycles and gear at this little bike shop.
 Nice, friendly staff, too.
 And they do repairs.

 Sundays since 1976 (April–November), this verdant field is given over to dealers hawking everything from vintage tchotchkes and house plants to cottage furniture, military memorabilia and old signs.
 So basically, a little of everything.
 Get their morning-mist early, fill your thermos and begin your rummage.
 There’s no such thing as junk at the Trunk!

 Retro toys that take you back to your childhood.
 Fun books, gadgets, and jokey stuff.
 Not only for kids.
 We like it too!

 A lifestyle store with lovely offerings, Spruce carries unique furniture, accessories, garden items, and table settings.
 Garnishing from local artisans, every item makes a statement.
 Did we mention how much we like their candles, lotions, soaps, and shampoos from Archipelago and Olivina?